 What are the time limits for making a claim in the employment tribunal?

-There are very strict time limits for making a claim in the employment tribunal.
+There are very strict employment tribunal time limits for making a claim.
 If you qualify to make a claim, you must start the employment tribunal process within 3 months less one day from the date of dismissal, redundancy, resignation or from the date of the last detriment suffered.

 All employment claims have to go through early conciliation with ACAS prior to submitting a formal claim with the employment tribunal.
 If you are considering making a claim you must inform ACAS first, who will then offer the opportunity for early conciliation.
 ACAS will then negotiate, on your behalf, with the employer to try to come to an agreement of early settlement.
 This is a free service but you may wish to use the services of a lawyer to negotiate the best settlement for you.